Why Low Power Matters in Digital Design

 Power Reduction Techniques

-Modern chips use multiple techniques to reduce power:
+Modern chips use multiple techniques to manage power:

 | Technique | Targets | Savings | Verification Impact |